Brian Hoyer: Houston Texans

 On March 11, 2015, Hoyer signed a two-year, $10.5 million contract with the Houston Texans.
 On August 24, he was named the starter for the regular season over former Patriots teammate Ryan Mallett.

-In the first game of the 2015 season, with Houston trailing to the Kansas City Chiefs 27–9, Hoyer was benched in the fourth quarter in favor of Mallett.
+In the first game of the season, with Houston trailing to the Kansas City Chiefs 27–9, Hoyer was benched in the fourth quarter in favor of Mallett.
 On September 17, head coach Bill O'Brien announced that Hoyer would be benched in favor of Mallett for the second game of the season against the Panthers.
 In Week 5, during a matchup against the Colts, Mallett was injured and was replaced by Hoyer for the remainder of the game.
 Hoyer threw for two touchdowns but also threw a costly interception to give the Colts a 27–20 victory.
 Hoyer was then announced as the starter for the next game against the Jacksonville Jaguars.
 Hoyer led the Texans to a 31–20 victory over the Jaguars and was announced by O'Brien as the starter going forward.
 On January 3, 2016, Hoyer led the Texans to their first playoff berth and AFC South title since 2012 with a 30–6 victory over the Jaguars.

-The Texans played in the first Wild Card Round against the Kansas City Chiefs, where Hoyer struggled, throwing for 136 passing yards and four interceptions.
-The Texans were shut out by the Chiefs 30–0.
+During the Wild Card Round against the Kansas City Chiefs, Hoyer struggled, throwing for 136 yards and four interceptions during the 30–0 shutout loss.

-Hoyer was released by the Texans on April 17, 2016.
+Hoyer was released on April 17, 2016.

 Chicago Bears

 On April 30, 2016, Hoyer agreed to a one-year, $2 million contract with the Chicago Bears.

-After an injury to starting quarterback Jay Cutler in Week 2, he started the Week 3 game against the Dallas Cowboys and threw for 317 yards and two touchdowns in a 31–17 loss.
+After an injury to starting quarterback Jay Cutler in Week 2, he started in the Week 3 game against the Dallas Cowboys and threw for 317 yards and two touchdowns in a 31–17 loss.
 The following week, he threw two touchdowns for 302 yards in a 17–14 victory over the Detroit Lions.
 A week later in a 29–23 loss to the Colts, he threw for a career-high 397 yards, the most by a Bears quarterback since Jim Miller threw for 422 yards in 1999 and the fifth-most in Bears history.
 Hoyer also joined Josh McCown as the only Bears quarterbacks to throw for at least 300 yards in three straight games and later became the first to do so in four consecutive games after throwing for 302 yards in a loss to the Jaguars.
 Hoyer broke his left arm during the second quarter of a game against the Green Bay Packers on October 20, 2016.
-He was placed on injured reserve on October 24, 2016, after having surgery on his left arm, and was reported to be out at least eight weeks.
+He was placed on injured reserve on October 24, after having surgery on his left arm, and was reported to be out at least eight weeks.
 Hoyer is tied for the most 300-yard passing games by a Bears quarterback in a single season with 4, alongside Cutler, Mitchell Trubisky, Caleb Williams and Billy Wade.